-If you’re looking at the calendar and seeing it’s already past April 6, 2021 when the first round of full season permits are released, don’t panic.
+If you’re looking at the calendar and seeing it’s already past April 5, 2022 when the first round of overnight permits are released, don’t panic.

-Second, pay attention to the calendar and the seven-day rolling window on which more permits will be released.
+Second, pay attention to the calendar and the rolling window dates when more permits will be released.
 That’s a handy way to snag something a bit more last-minute.

 If you still strike out, please, please don’t show up in person at the trailhead or at the Deschutes National Forest Welcome Station.
 They won’t have permits there.